How Can I Love You More?: Live

 This Sasha remix has been performed during the Encore of the live gigs since 1994 alongside "Itchycoo Park", then later "Search for the Hero" and "Moving on Up".
-The original version of the song was once again played live from the Millennium Tour in the Winter of 1999, where the dance beat has made way for a more soulful groove once again, with hints of the original piano arrangement from the original version.
+The original version of the song was once again played live from the Millennium Tour in 1999, where the dance beat has made way for a more soulful groove once again, with hints of the original piano arrangement from the original version.
 Heather opens the song on her own singing the first verse of the song in a cappella as the song builds all around and the song crescendos at the end of the first verse.

 During the piano break in the middle eight Heather normally enthuses the crowd with cheers and whoops to lead into the final chorus refrain where she sings "How Can I Love You More?" and the audience responds to her in the same vain, in a call-and-response style through to the end of the song.

 Artwork

 The 1991 sleeve of the CD artwork is a simple dark blue cover with two very distinct vertical lines running through it.
 One colour is lime green running through the middle and the other is white to the left of the green line.
 There is also two wider lighter blue lines either side of the white line.
 The band's name is seen in medium-sized letters, in its typical font, on the top right of the artwork.
-On the 7" and 12" versions (seen above) the same cover is used but the lime green vertical line is wider with a white line running through it and another vertical white dissects the sleeve slightly off centre on the dark blue cover.
+On the 7-inch and 12-inch versions (seen above) the same cover is used but the lime green vertical line is wider with a white line running through it and another vertical white dissects the sleeve slightly off centre on the dark blue cover.

 The 1993 art work of the mixes single incorporates the images of the previous single's artwork; the blue/green/white vertical lines from the original "How Can I Love You More?", the colourful circles on "Colour My Life", the square red blocks from "Excited" and the plain red flower on "Someday".
 It does this by using square photos of each of the band set up in the shape of a flower pattern with vertical colour lines in each picture.
 Some of these pictures can also be seen in the sleeve of the re-released Northern Soul.